-A post-completion urban design review is generally carried out by the Centre for Urban Design.
+A post-completion urban design review is generally carried out by the Urban Design Roads and Waterways team.

 The urban design commitments described in the environmental assessment are compared to the final built outcome.
 These commitments are tracked through the stages of the implementation phase to investigate why the project went well or why the outcomes were not achieved as envisaged.
 Lessons and recommendations are developed for future projects.